Mohammad-Nicke/OrangeFox-Recovery-A6plte/README.md

 - Many more OrangeFox‑exclusive tweaks (explore the settings!)

 ### 🔄 Backup Migration (Build #2+)
-When you update from Build #1 to Build #2 or later, your existing backups are **automatically moved** from the `/TWRP` folder to the `/Fox` folder.
-This way you can still restore all your previous backups directly through OrangeFox without any manual copying.
+When you install Build 2 or later, your existing TWRP backups are automatically migrated to OrangeFox so you can still access all your previous backups.

 ### 🌐 Supported Languages
 The recovery interface is fully translated into the following languages (switchable in settings):